rrosajp/soundcloud-archive/README.md

 # soundcloud-archive - mass-download songs from SoundCloud
 You can either add single accounts or add every account followed by a particular user.
 It downloads 256kbps M4A files (those only accessible to SoundCloud Go+ subscribers) and falls back on the regular 128kbps MP3 files when it has to.
 Audio files are tagged with title, artist, description and cover art.
+This script is meant to be run 24/7.
+Often times tracks get deleted shortly after being uploaded, so this tool goes through the list of accounts, checks for songs it hasn't already downloaded.
+Inbetween checks there's a 60 second break.
+You can also add new accounts as the script is running using manage_accounts.py

 ## Installation
 Linux: